LCBOWER33/StegoScan/README.md

 Create GUI implementation if no command-line arguments are supplied.

-Expand the test suite to include Strings, Exiftool, StegSeek, WavSteg, OpenPuff, and Stegcracker.
+Expand the test to include Strings, Exiftool, StegSeek, WavSteg, OpenPuff, and Stegcracker.

 Expand to a web crawler and allow for different search depths.